COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Although prostatectomy often removes all cancer cells, be sure to get follow-up care.

-It is sometimes used to relieve urinary obstruction in men with more advanced (stage III) cancer.
+It is sometimes used to relieve urinary obstruction in people with advanced cancer.
 But a different surgery, called a transurethral resection of the prostate (TURP), is most often used for that purpose.
 Surgery usually is not considered a cure for advanced cancer.
 But it can help relieve symptoms.

 Radical prostatectomy is a surgery that removes the prostate.
 It often works well to treat prostate cancer that has not spread outside of the prostate (localized prostate cancer).
 PSA levels drop almost to zero if the surgery successfully removes the cancer and the cancer has not spread.
 If cancer has spread, advanced cancer may develop even after the prostate has been removed.